Get Krack!n

 Get Krack!n is an Australian comedy series which was created by and stars comedians Kate McCartney and Kate McLennan.
 The series is a satire of breakfast television and features McCartney and McLennan playing versions of themselves hosting Get Krack!n, a low-budget early-morning television programme.

-On 14 November 2024, the first season was released on YouTube.
+The series premiered on ABC TV on 30 August 2017 in Australia, with the second following on 27 March 2019.
+Season 1 had its international release on YouTube on 14 November 2024, with the second season following in August 2026.

 Premise

 Get Krack!n is a satirical comedy show that pokes fun at breakfast television shows.
 Kate McCartney and Kate McLennan play fictional versions of themselves hosting early-morning television show "Get Krack!n".
 McLennan is upbeat to the point of being irritating and unprofessional while McCartney is more realistic, but frequently tactless and socially awkward.
 The show is run on a shoestring budget, funded by commercial sponsors who manufacture and market questionable products.
 The production crew are either under-trained or employed as part of a prison work release programme, the show is constantly beset by technical problems, and the guests are unqualified "experts".
 McCartney and McLennan attempt to remain enthusiastic, but inadvertently reveal dysfunctional and sociopathic behaviour as things go wrong.